 “It’s only kerosene,” he said.

 “It’s gas,” the girl said.
-“Gasoline, petrol or whatever you might call it.”
+“Gasoline, petrol or whatever.”
 The man’s cigarette dangled from between his fingertips and she watched as he punctuated the air with the glowing tip as he talked.

 “Please, can you put the cigarette out?” she asked.
 They hit another bump and everything went flying, including the cap on one of the cans.
 Jay reached down to put the cap back on and found it was broken and wouldn’t tighten properly.
 They hit another bump and more gas splashed out of the can soaking the front of his t shirt.

 “You Americans.
 You think you call tell everyone what to do,” the man said.

 They hit another bump and more gas splashed, then another until a shallow pond of gas sloshed back and forth between the rear door and the back seat, seeping into the packs, running over the top of their shoes.

 Fumes filled the van, made the girl nauseous and before the man could reply, Jay lunged forward, and grabbed the cigarette from the man – crushed it in his hand then threw it out the window.

 (What I’m working on or attempting to.
 It’s part of a longer fiction about travels in Africa, climbing Kilimanjaro, relationships, family, and other stuff.)